APIs have become the de-facto standard in building and running modern applications.

 Ability to run the monitors as part of the CI/CD pipeline.
 This could range from Github integration to API to invoke the tests as part of the Jenkins pipeline and verify the results.
 Also, the option to overlay deployment events on the metric charts will help debug changes in metric values easily.

 Ability to alert when the API check fails.
-To minimize alert fatigue and reduce false positives we need support for multiple alert strategies like based on the run count, time range, etc.
+To minimize alert fatigue and reduce false positives we need support for multiple alert strategies such as based on the run count, time range, etc.

-If your use case is for global monitoring of availability of your APIs then your might need a higher limit for runs.
+If your use case is for global monitoring of your APIs’ availability, then your might need a higher limit for runs.
 If your customers are local to a country then you might need to run the tests only from a few locations.

 API Monitoring Made Easy with Sematext Synthetics

-To illustrate the significance of API monitoring below are some of the real-world examples where API monitoring helped identify issues and understand the impact of software changes on API performance:
+To illustrate the significance of API monitoring below are some of the real-world examples where it helped identify issues and understand the impact of software changes on API performance:

 Lag in Metrics Ingestion Pipeline